 Among my many Arab acquaintances, two stand out for very different reasons.
 Fahry Shehab was a former financial adviser to the government of Kuwait.
 He was also an Oxford Don, and a frustrated mechanic to boot.
 His lifelong hobby interest was motor cars, and he longed to become proficient in their maintenance and repair.
 But when he attempted to enter a course on motor vehicle mechanics, he was refused admittance on the grounds that he was a University don (though why that should be, neither he nor we could fathom!).
 Fahry lived for a period in Bridge of Weir in the west of Scotland, which was where I first made his acquaintance with a few friends.
 He was the soul of politeness and courtesy, and for many years, advised us on contacts with the Middle East, and on conducting business in the Arab world.

-I wrote to my local MP in Scotland, - Malcolm Rifkind, who was briefly Secretary of State for Scotland, and later Foreign Secretary.
-Mr Rifkind, (since knighted), was, as ever, attentive and considerate, but was unable to move the British bureaucracy on the matter.
-No one in official position appeared to take Orow’s situation seriously.
-Meeting up with Rifkind on the Edinburgh shuttle flight to London, I mentioned what treatment awaited Orow back in Baghdad, and he seemed quite shocked.
-However, we persevered, and eventually Nabil was accepted by Australia.
-There he married a lovely girl and raised a small family, though he suffered from some post-trauma stresses for years.
+I wrote to my local MP in Scotland, - Malcolm Rifkind (later UK Foreign Minister, and who was knighted by the Queen).
+Mr Rifkind was, as ever, attentive and considerate, but was unable to move the British bureaucracy on the matter.
+No one in official position then appeared to take Orow’s case seriously.
+However we persevered, and eventually Nabil was accepted by Australia.
+There he married a lovely girl and raised a small family.
+Then he went on to study law, obtaining a Ph.D in an Australian university.
+He now practises as a barrister in Victoria.
+After all these years we are still able to keep in touch.

 In 1978 I was asked to go to North Yemen for a month, by the Indian Ocean Programme which was then headed by a fine Newfoundlander, Harry Winsor, one of the original team of fisheries specialists in the Food and Agriculture Organisation.
 North and South Yemen were then separate states.
 One was the Yemen Arab Rebublic, and the other was PDRY, the People’s Democratic Republic of Yemen which was beginning its brief flirtation with Marxism.
 (As a comedian once remarked, “any country with democratic in its name, usually is’nt”)!
 I found the capital Sanaa and its culture to be quite medieval.
 Women were completely veiled; - not an inch of skin visible anywhere.
 Even the eyes were hidden behind a lattice in the veil.
 The men, mostly bearded, wore turbans and had ornate curved knives stuck in the sash belt around their waist.
 Many also carried guns slung over their backs or shoulders; - old fire-pieces they were, that appeared to belong more in a museum than in actual use during the later 20th century.
 The food in the quasi-Western restaurants in hotels in Sanaa and Hodeidah, was pretty awful.
 The menus were the same in each, and even contained the same mis-prints.
 I found the local food in the roadside eating places away from the city much better.
 They served mutton soup, and a kind of spicy potato stew that one dipped into with pieces of bread torn of a large flat round loaf.
 The girls in those places were not veiled like their city counterparts.
 Instead, they had a gypsy look to them, with countless bangles on their arms and ankles.